Okami first impressions

 Uh oh.
 By the looks of the cover this magazine is going to have a lot of words in it.

 By now I hope you are in some way familiar with Penny Arcade’s Internet Fuckwad Theory.
 Time and again it has proven to be accurate, but I can’t for the life of me understand why.
 What exactly is it about anonymity – or near anonymity at the very least – that causes people to behave in illogical, rude, and just plain baffling ways?
 There are times when the gaming community amazes me with how well spoken or well organized it can be.
 Mostly however, it just causes me to pound my head in frustration.
-Everyone wants to know why gaming isn’t being taken as seriously as it could be. → Read or die.
+Everyone wants to know why gaming isn’t being taken as seriously as it could be. → In the beginning games created the heavens and the earth.

 Best Game Ever – Planescape: Torment